digbmc/germantown-y/docs/metadata-docs.md

 As we can see here the fields are Objectid,filename,title,creator,date and their respective values are Objectid = arc_001, filename=arc_001.jpg, title=Germantown YWCA Upwards View From Entrance Photo, creator=Cameron L Boucher, date=06/18/2024.
 Note: Values are usually all on the same line, but due to the size of this document some info may have been folded onto a second line with the rest of the values following.

-Now, to make changes download the csv file onto your device and head over to a spreadsheet application for editing.
+Now, to make changes download the CSV file onto your device and head over to a spreadsheet application for editing.

 For this example, I will be using Google Sheets.
 First, create a blank spreadsheet.
 Once the spreadsheet is created, navigate to the File button on the upper left and click on the Open option.
 A pop-up should appear.
 In the pop-up, select the 'Upload' option.
 Now, either browse for or drag the germantown-y-metadata.csv file from your folder into Google Sheets.
 Once uploaded, the cells should be filled with the metadata.